ibm-cloud-docs/assistant/catalog.md

 1. Select ![Close arrow](images/close_arrow.png) to return to the **Content Catalog** tab.

-1. Next, add the *Banking* content catalog to your conversational skill by clicking the `Add to workspace` button.
+1. Next, add the *Banking* content catalog to your dialog skill by clicking the `Add to workspace` button.
 You will see a message indicating that the *Banking* intents have been added.

     ![Screen capture showing Add to workspace button](images/catalog_addtobot.png)

-1. Now, select the **Intents** tab, and verify that the *Banking* intents have been added to your conversational skill.
+1. Now, select the **Intents** tab, and verify that the *Banking* intents have been added to your dialog skill.

     ![Screen capture showing Banking intents listed on Intents tab](images/catalog_intents.png)

 ### Results

-The intents from the *Banking* content catalog have been added to the **Intents** tab of your conversational skill, and the system begins to train itself on the new data.
+The intents from the *Banking* content catalog have been added to the **Intents** tab of your dialog skill, and the system begins to train itself on the new data.

 ## Editing content catalog examples